QinpengCui/DoSSR/README.md

 ## :globe_with_meridians: Inference
 The model is available in two versions, supporting multi-step generation and single-step generation, respectively.
-The pre-trained model weights are available at [onedrive]().
+The pre-trained model weights are available at [google drive](https://drive.google.com/drive/folders/1BTGRbAqXDSNWjyUnTLgDfmjd2xyu8GvP?usp=sharing).
 The difference between the multi-step and single-step generation models is the preprocessing module: Real-ESRNet for multi-step and Real-ESRGAN for single-step.

 #### Multi-step Generation
 ```python